ams0187/Vupiter/minutes.md

   - Team members to research assigned areas and determine other standards when more design specs are knows.

-* Project Constraints
+* Project Constraints (needs further discussion)
   - economic - CHEAP BB
   - environmental - EFFICENCY
   - manufacturability - Well we made it didn't we?
-  - health and safety - Radiated emissions? idk on this one
+  - health and safety - Radiated emissions?

 * Decisions are made by vote with ties decided by?
   In tie situation, team will discuss options and come to agreement.
 If no agreement reached, team leader make final decision.

 * Discord will handle communication, meetings are Wednesday mornings at 9.
 Meetings will be recorded by hand and